top of page

 This alignment is evident in its rejection of the supernatural, its emphasis on the scientific method, and its focus on natural (non-supernatural) "spirituality".
 Mystrikism promotes "spiritual" experiences rooted only in natural phenomena and the awesome unknown, savouring moments that transcend the ordinary, inspired by the natural world rather than superstition.
 This approach values honesty and promotes a profound appreciation for the universe's sublimity and complexity.

 While primarily metaphysically naturalistic, Mystrikism also incorporates elements of humanistic and ethical naturalism.
 It advocates for kindness and cooperation, integrating scientific understanding with human values.
-This ethical stance is grounded in empirical research from a broad range of scientific disciplines, which helps us understand human and ecological well-being, and develop natural and humane moral values.
+This ethical stance is grounded in empirical research from a broad range of scientific disciplines, which helps us understand human and ecological well-being - and develop natural and humane moral values.
 The ethical stance of Mystrikism, which promotes kindness and honesty above all, reflects the idea that moral values can be derived from human nature and measurable values along the spectrum of well-being, from the depths of the worst imaginable suffering to the heights of possible flourishing fulfilment.

 Balancing Rationality and Wonder

-Some may fear that strict adherence to naturalism could diminish life's wonder and mystery, but Mystrikism addresses this concern by embracing "Aweism".
-This concept holds that naturalised "spirituality", a sense of awe and wonder derived from moments that transcend the ordinary, can coexist with rationality.
+Some may fear that strict adherence to naturalism could diminish life's wonder and mystery, but Mystrikism addresses this concern by embracing "Aweism."
+This concept holds that naturalised "spirituality," a sense of awe and wonder derived from moments that transcend the ordinary, can coexist with rationality.
 Life’s inexplicable and intricate patterns are not merely subjects of scientific study but are treasured glimpses into the sublime unknown.
 These mysteries remind us of the splendour of reality that Mystriks celebrate with humility and curiosity.

 Thus, Mystrikism teaches that by appreciating the natural world and its revealed and unexplored secrets, we can enrich our "spiritual" experiences and ethical understanding.
 It underscores that we are not separate from the natural world but an integral part of it, cultivating a deep connection and responsibility towards our environment, fellow sapient beings, and nature’s ecosystems.
 This naturalistic framework provides a robust foundation for living ethically and appreciating the wonders of the universe without relying on supernatural explanations.